The Nonexistence of Vortices for Rotating Bose-Einstein Condensates with Attractive Interactions: Introduction

 is achieved for $u(x) = w(x)$.

-More recently, the variational problem $e_F(a)$ under the rotation $\Omega >0$ was discussed in \cite{BC,ANS,Lewin}, where the authors addressed the existence, non-existence and the limit behavior of complex-valued minimizers mainly for the case $V(x)=|x|^2$.
-In this paper, we shall consider more general trapping potentials $V(x)$, for which we assume that the function $0\le V(x)\in L^\infty_{loc}(\R^2)$ satisfies
+More recently, the variational problem $e_F(a)$ under rotation $\Omega >0$ was discussed in \cite{BC,ANS,Lewin}, where the authors addressed the existence, non-existence and the limit behavior of complex-valued minimizers for $e_F(a)$ mainly in the case where $V(x)=|x|^2$.
+Recall from \cite{Lieb} the following diamagnetic inequality: for $\mathcal{A }=\frac{\Omega}{2}x^{\perp}$,

+By making full use of the inequality (\ref{I:2:1A}), one can note that the existence and non-existence results of \cite{Lewin} can be extended to the variational problem $e_F(a)$ with more general trapping potentials $V(x)$. {Concerning on this point}, we consider the general trapping potential $0\le V(x)\in L^\infty_{loc}(\R^2)$ satisfying

 We also define the critical rotational velocity $\Omega ^*$ by